5 Ways to Make Healthier Decisions When You're Exhausted

-Flash forward to the next morning, when you're hungover, dehydrated and seemingly more tired than when you started, leaving yourself with even less energy to make healthy choices.
+Fast forward to the next morning, when you're hungover, dehydrated and seemingly more tired than when you started, leaving yourself with even less energy to make healthy choices.

 The fix: "Make an intentional attempt to engage in behavior opposite of what you're feeling," says Webb.
 For example, instead of numbing your feelings with booze, try to acknowledge your emotions and steer them in a lighter direction by watching a motivational speaker, funny movie or listening to an energetic podcast.
 "These activities help to change brain chemistry," says Webb.

 5. When you put off work or sleep by doom-scrolling and binge-watching